Trump calls Clinton campaign funding for Russia info ‘a disgrace’

-President Donald Trump and other Republicans latched onto revelations tying Hillary Clinton's presidential campaign to a dossier of allegations about his ties to Russia, saying Wednesday that it was a "disgrace" that Democrats had helped pay for research that produced the document.
+President Donald Trump and fellow Republicans latched onto revelations tying Hillary Clinton's presidential campaign to a dossier of allegations about his ties to Russia, saying Wednesday that it was a "disgrace" that Democrats had helped pay for research that produced the document.

-"It's just really – it's a very sad commentary on politics in this country," Trump said.

-Trump addressed reporters one day after news reports revealed that the Clinton campaign and the Democratic National Committee, for several months last year, helped fund research that ultimately ended up in the dossier.
+"It's just really – it's a very sad commentary on politics in this country," Trump said in addressing reporters one day after news reports revealed that the Clinton campaign and the Democratic National Committee, for several months last year, helped fund research that ultimately ended up in the dossier.

-Trump has called the material "phoney stuff" and "fake news," and on Wednesday he portrayed himself as the aggrieved party, posting on Twitter a quote he said was from Fox News that referred to him as "the victim."
+The document, compiled by a former British spy and alleging a compromised relationship between Trump and the Kremlin, has emerged this year as a political flashpoint.
+Law enforcement officials have worked to corroborate its claims.
+James Comey, FBI director at the time, advised Trump about the existence of the allegations, and the ex-spy who helped assemble the document, Christopher Steele, has been questioned as part of an ongoing probe of possible co-ordination between Russia and the Trump camp, Trump has derided the document as "phoney stuff" and "fake news" and portrayed himself Wednesday as an aggrieved party, posting on Twitter a quote he said was from Fox News that referred to him as "the victim."
+The new disclosure about the dossier's origins is likely to fuel complaints by Trump and his supporters that the document is merely a collection of salacious and uncorroborated claims.

-The new disclosure is likely to fuel his complaints that the document is a collection of salacious and uncorroborated claims, yet the FBI has been investigating it.
-And as part of the probe into possible co-ordination last year between Russia and the Trump campaign, special counsel Robert Mueller's team has spoken in recent weeks with Christopher Steele, the former British spy who helped compile it the material.

-Trump also has challenged the findings of the FBI, NSA and CIA that Russia waged a large-scale influence campaign to interfere in the election.
-The FBI and the CIA have said with high confidence that the effort was aimed at hurting Clinton's candidacy and helping Trump.
-The NSA found the same with "moderate" confidence.

-Trump Jr.'s eldest son, Donald Trump Jr., met with Russians at Trump Tower in June 2016 after being told he would be receiving damaging information on Clinton.
+"Well, I think it's very sad what they've done with this fake dossier," Trump said Wednesday, adding without elaboration that "they paid a tremendous amount of money."
+He contended that Democrats had initially denied any connection to the document, but now, "they admitted it, and they're embarrassed by it."

-A person familiar with the newly disclosed dossier matter, speaking on condition of anonymity to discuss confidential client matters, said the Clinton funding arrangement was brokered by Marc Elias, a lawyer for her campaign and the DNC, and his law firm of Perkins Coie.
+A person familiar with the newly disclosed dossier matter, speaking on condition of anonymity to discuss confidential client matters, told The Associated Press on Tuesday that the funding arrangement was brokered in the spring of 2016 by a law firm representing the Clinton campaign and the DNC and that it lasted until right before Election Day.

-The deal began in the spring of 2016, when the firm was approached by Fusion GPS, the political research firm behind the dossier, and lasted until right before Election Day, according to the person.
-When Fusion approached Elias, it had already been doing research work on Trump for a client during the GOP primary.
-The identity of the original client has not been revealed.
+In March of that year, the person said, the law firm of Perkins Coie was approached by Fusion GPS, a political research firm behind the dossier that had already been doing research work for Trump on behalf of an unidentified client during the GOP primary.
+Fusion GPS expressed interest in continuing to create opposition research on Trump, and Perkins Coie then engaged it in April 2016 "to perform a variety of research services during the 2016 election cycle," according to a letter obtained by AP.

+The identity of the original client has not been revealed, though Trump hinted Wednesday that it could eventually become public.
-It's unclear what Fusion GPS had dug up by the time the law firm hired it in April 2016.
-According to a copy of the dossier published by BuzzFeed last year, the earliest report from Steele dates to June 2016.
-It was not immediately known how much money Fusion was paid or how many others in the Clinton campaign or DNC might have been aware that the firm had been retained.

-Elias did not immediately return an email seeking comment, and representatives of Fusion GPS declined to comment.
-The Washington Post first reported the arrangement.
+It's unclear what Fusion GPS had dug up by the time the law firm hired it, or how much money was involved in the transaction.
+The attorney who helped create the arrangement, Marc Elias, did not immediately return an e-mail seeking comment, and representatives of Fusion GPS declined to comment.
+The Washington Post first reported the funding deal.

+The new disclosure placed fresh attention on the world of opposition research and the techniques that political campaigns employ.
+Trump Jr.'s eldest son, Donald Trump Jr., received public scrutiny when it was revealed in July that he had met one year earlier with Russians at Trump Tower after being told he would be receiving damaging information on Clinton.
+In that case, publicly released e-mails show that Trump Jr. had been told the information was part of a Russian government effort to aid his father.

+That meeting is being investigated by Robert Mueller, the Justice Department's special counsel leading an investigation into whether Trump campaign aides co-ordinated with Russia to influence the outcome of the election.

-Clinton campaign officials did not immediately comment, but in a statement, a DNC spokeswoman said the party chairman, Tom Perez, was not part of the decision-making and was unaware that Perkins Coie was working with Fusion GPS.
+In a statement, a DNC spokeswoman said the party chairman, Tom Perez, was not part of the decision-making and was unaware that Perkins Coie was working with Fusion GPS.

 "But let's be clear, there is a serious federal investigation into the Trump campaign's ties to Russia, and the American public deserves to know what happened," the statement said.